James Thomas

 Hereford

-Party: Conservative Year of election: 1931 Date of election: 27 October 1931 Nature of election: General election Nature of service: First entry Year of exit: 1956* Date of exit: 18 January 1956 Party: Conservative Nature of exit: Elevation to peerage Sponsorship: None known Constituency connections: None known Notes: None
+Party: Conservative Year of election: 1931 Date of election: 27 October 1931 Nature of election: General Election Nature of service: First entry Year of exit: 1956 Date of exit: 18 January 1956 Party: Conservative Nature of exit: Elevation without resignation Sponsorship: None known Constituency connection: None Known Notes: Exit resulted in by election.

 Unsuccessful candidate in